On the Unreasonable Effectiveness of Last-layer Retraining: Introduction

 \paragraph{Contributions.} In this paper, we take a ``scientific method'' approach to investigate why LLR on an imbalanced held-out subset of the training set can perform so well.
-We make the following main contributions: \begin{itemize} \item We propose an initial hypothesis, visualized in Figure~\ref{fig:hypothesis}, that neural collapse on the training set results in a biased ERM classifier since the class means are dominated by majority group data.
+We make the following main contributions: \begin{itemize} \item We propose an initial hypothesis, visualized in \Figref{fig:hypothesis}, that neural collapse on the training set results in a biased ERM classifier since the class means are dominated by majority group data.
 Since features are \emph{not} collapsed on the held-out set~\citep{hui2022limitations}, this would lead to varying behavior on majority and minority group data.
 Our hypothesis is that the implicit bias of gradient descent during LLR then elicits a \emph{maximum-margin linear classifier} on the features, which has been connected in some settings to better robustness guarantees~\citep{chaudhuri2023why}. \item We put forth evidence which \emph{does not} support our initial hypothesis.
-In particular, we show that neural collapse either does not occur or occurs after the standard number of epochs on four benchmark datasets.
+In particular, we show that neural collapse does not seem to occur during the standard number of epochs on four benchmark datasets.
 Moreover, we show that convergence of the LLR classifier to the maximum-margin solution is extremely slow.
-Since computation of the neural collapse metric $\mathcal{NC}_1$ was previously infeasible for large-scale models, we propose a memory-efficient algorithm to compute a stochastic estimate of $\mathcal{NC}_1$ via the Hutchinson trace estimator~\citep{hutchinson1989stochastic}. \item We present strong evidence for an alternative hypothesis: that the success of LLR is primarily due to \emph{better group balance} in the held-out set, often achieved implicitly through class balancing.
+Since computation of the neural collapse metric $\mathcal{NC}_1$ was previously infeasible for large-scale models, we propose a memory-efficient algorithm to compute a stochastic estimate of $\mathcal{NC}_1$ via the Hutchinson trace estimator~\citep{hutchinson1989stochastic}. \item We present strong evidence for an alternative hypothesis: that the success of LLR is primarily due to \emph{better group balance}.\footnote We define \emph{better group balance} with respect to the uniform distribution over groups.
+This may not induce the highest possible WGA via last-layer retraining, though it is often close~\citep{qiao2025group}.
 Our experiments indicate that LLR does not improve over ERM when the held-out set has the same group balance as the training set.
 On the other hand, LLR with a better group balance enjoys drastically improved WGA, and vice versa.
-We show that the test WGA of LLR is highly correlated with the test WGA of ERM when both are trained with the same amount of data and the same group balance, with Pearson correlation coefficient $r>0.9$ on Waterbirds and CivilComments. \item Ultimately, we reevaluate the ``free lunch'' interpretation of LLR by showing that class balanced LLR (CB-LLR)~\citep{labonte2023towards} and automatic feature reweighting (AFR)~\citep{qiu2023simple} owe their improved WGA primarily to \emph{implicit group-balancing} on the held-out set.
+We show that the test WGA of LLR is highly correlated with the test WGA of ERM when controlling for data quantity and group balance, with Pearson correlation coefficient $r>0.9$ on Waterbirds and CivilComments. \item Ultimately, we reevaluate the ``free lunch'' interpretation of LLR by showing that class balanced LLR (CB-LLR)~\citep{labonte2023towards} and automatic feature reweighting (AFR)~\citep{qiu2023simple} owe their improved WGA primarily to \emph{implicit group-balancing} on the held-out set.
 On a positive note, we show that LLR can recover the WGA of an optimally class-balanced model even when ERM was not optimally class-balanced.
 More broadly, LLR remains an effective method to achieve group robustness using group annotations only on the held-out set (or even proxies thereof, such as in SELF~\citep{labonte2023towards} and AFR~\citep{qiu2023simple}).
 When group annotations are expensive, LLR on a more group-balanced held-out set is therefore an attractive improvement over ERM. \end{itemize}